sinclairzx81/signature/readme.md

 ```
 ## ambiguous signatures
-signature-ts provides some level of protection by preventing multiple
+signature-js provides some level of protection by preventing multiple
 map() arguments from conflicting.

 ```